praveenoruganti/praveenoruganti-mongoose-mongodb-atlas/README.md

 ## Read All
 Once we have our data model set up we can start setting up basic routes to use it.

-We’ll start by getting all users in the database, which should just be an empty array right now.
-Since Mongoose functions are asynchronous, we’ll be using async/await.
+Weâ€™ll start by getting all users in the database, which should just be an empty array right now.
+Since Mongoose functions are asynchronous, weâ€™ll be using async/await.

-Once we have the data we’ll use a try/catch block to send it back to and so that we can see that things are working using Postman.
+Once we have the data weâ€™ll use a try/catch block to send it back to and so that we can see that things are working using Postman.

 ### userRoutes.js